anoff/nd101/notes.md

 * LSTM cells prevent exploding💥/vanishing👻 gradients (would happen if you multiply weights across multiple executions)
 * basic LSTMs have gates to **forget**, **update** and **output** the hidden state using combinations of _sigmoid_ and _tanh_
+* depending on the task at hand individual LSTM cells might _solve tasks_ that can actually translate to the way humans solve things e.g. [keep track of how long a line of generated text is getting](https://youtu.be/iX5V1WpxxkY?t=27m23s)
+* combining [CNN and RNN](https://youtu.be/iX5V1WpxxkY?t=31m24s) allows to do more advanced things like image captions